romstad/Chess.jl/docs/src/manual.md

 Games of type `Game` (but not `SimpleGame`) are able to handle variations.

-To add an alternative variation some place in the game, first make the main line, then go back to the place where you want to add the alternative move, and then do `addmove!`:
+To add an alternative variation at some place in the game, first make the main line, then go back to the place where you want to add the alternative move, and then do `addmove!`: